-Science On Tap is a free monthly informal science café series in partnership with the American Philosophical Society, Chemical Heritage Foundation, Mütter Museum of The College of Physicians of Philadelphia, and the Wagner Free Institute of Science.
+Science On Tap is a free monthly informal science café series in partnership with the American Philosophical Society, Science History Institute, Mütter Museum of The College of Physicians of Philadelphia, and the Wagner Free Institute of Science.
 Science on Tap takes place at National Mechanics Bar & Restaurant, 22 South 3rd Street in Old City.

 Click here for a full list of upcoming programs.

 Center City District plans events and special promotions throughout the year for adults and families, from Restaurant Week and Center City District Sips to children's activities in its parks, and also maintains an events calendar.
 Sign up for CCD's e-mail newsletter, and stay on top of the many activities.

 Click here for a list of upcoming tours.